skills-dev/copilot-code-review/README.md

 - **Who is this for**: Developers familiar with GitHub Copilot who want to scale code review
 - **What you'll learn**: How to use GitHub Copilot for automated code reviews, customize review criteria, and set up automatic reviews
-- **What you'll build**: You'll update the Mergington High School extracurricular activities website and customize Copilot to automtically review pull requests for you, enabling more teachers to contribute.
+- **What you'll build**: You'll update the Mergington High School extracurricular activities website and customize Copilot to automatically review pull requests for you, enabling more teachers to contribute.
 - **Prerequisites**:

   - GitHub Copilot subscription (paid plan is required)